UN-OCHA/common_design_system/README.md

 - Each component should be in its own folder.
 - Each component should include a README.md and guidelines for use.
 - If a similar component already exists, discuss as a team whether to modify and extend, or create a new component.
-- Each component should be able to exist outside of Drupal.

 ### HTML
 - Each component should include an html file with example markup and dummy text, to best demonstrate its use and variants.